jonkchan/jonkchan/README.md

 - 💻 Currently pursuing new opportunities in software and web development
 - 🚀 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love board games and trying to recreate them for the internet
+- ⚡ Fun Fact: I love board games and trying to recreate them for the internet

 ### Let's Connect: